huangchaohung/Group-20/project_wiki.md

 Here the learning rate (lr) is the variable that controls how closely the new email is going to resemble the better email.
 A higher lr would result in the new email feature being closer in terms of value.

-A random value (small noise) has been added to help make sure that the emails will not be the same.
+A random value (small noise) has been added to help make sure that the emails will not be the same, this noise scales to become larger depending on how similar the 2 emails are in terms of features to prevent convergence.

 From here, the email will be sent out and tested again to evaluate the performance of the email.
 Asynchronously, we will be collecting data and analyzing to see if the weights for the learning rate need to be adjusted.